How to Create an Online Booking System for your App or Site

 - Retarget customers.

-- Remind clients of their reservations to reduce no-shows.
+- Remind clients of their reservations to reduce the amount of no-shows.

-Don’t forget to ask users for permission before turning them on.
+Don’t forget to ask users for permission before turning notifications on.

 # 5: Customer Support 🤖

-So that the user experience won’t be spoilt by easy-to-solve troubles, you should provide a great support service.
+So that the user experience isn’t spoiled by easy-to-solve troubles, you should provide a great support service.

-- Provide a chatbot that’s able to solve simple troubles & transfer users to real specialists.
+- A chatbot that’s able to solve simple troubles & transfer users to real specialists if needed.

 - A couple of FAQs with a wide range of questions.